labib1910024/ECE-4124_1910024/Lab_03.md

 <p align="center">

- Here for convulation process we use the default function.
+ Here for convolution process we use the default function.

  ```matlab
   conv();